NullAce/ArrangeLT/README.md

-# PySort
+# ArrangeLT

 ## Overview
-PySort is a Python library designed to help users quickly and efficiently sort and organize files in a directory.
+ArrangeLT is a Python library designed to help users quickly and efficiently sort and organize files in a directory.
 It provides functionality to sort files alphabetically, group files by extensions, and more.
-PySort is lightweight, easy to use, and highly extensible.
+ArrangeLT is lightweight, easy to use, and highly extensible.

 ## Installation
 To install the library, you can use pip.
 Run the following command in your terminal:

 ```
-pip install pysort
+pip install arrangelt
 ```

 ## Usage